dylanawhite92/Group-Project-2/README.md

 ### Issues
 * Replace static images in README with up to date .gifs that show the user functionality and place them in relevant sections.
-* Clean up styling for drop (X next to player information) button.
-* Drop button on stat card puts it in the availabe players section.
-Maybe just change it to a separate close button that sets the display to none.
+* Some edge cases for x button overflowing still happen.
+Add some kind of <br> or other fix that doesn't get in the way of the database.
 * Your Salary and Your Score updates when you drop a player, but not when you add one from Available Players.
 Could be as simple as calling the update functions in the function that drop players.
 * If you add a player to your team and search the same parameter again, they will show as a duplicate in the Available Players.
 * Opponent's Score not currently connected to any games/teams.